kevin137/kisa/SLTA_notes_Class03.md

 This problem is very related to linear algegra, so it's very useful to rewrite it in linear algebra notation:
 >          ^Xₙₓᵈ = ( x₁ … xₙ )ᵀ
->          ^Yₙₓ₁ = ( y₁ … yₙ )ᵀ
+>          ^yₙₓ₁ = ( y₁ … yₙ )ᵀ

 Now we can rewrite the problem as a quadratic residual:
->              min   (1/n)·( ∑i=1:n ∥^Xw - ^Y)∥² )
+>              min   (1/n)·( ∑i=1:n ∥^Xw - ^y)∥² )
 >             w ∈ ℝᵈ

-The story until now was a learning-related story, now it could go in a couple of directions.
+The story until now was a learning-related story, now it could go in a couple of directions:
-1. Prove using statistical a probabilistic tools that this is valid
+1. Prove using statistical/probabilistic tools that it is valid
-2. What is this from a computational point of view
+2. What is this from a computational point of view?

-For the moment we can forget about the statistical viewpoint.
+For the moment we can forget about the statistical viewpoint...

+#### Least squares problem associated with a linear system

+>          ^Xw = ^y

+Linear systems can be in two situations:

+1: n > d  (over-determined linear system of equations) from a machine learning point of view, an under-parameterized model, the number of parameters is smaller than the number of datapoints
+   (here we assuming that the columns are linearly
+    independent, or d columns are full rank)

+--------- stopping for the moment at 23:22

+2: n < d